miazjeffries/Final-Project---ML-Recipe-Classification/README.md

 VERSION or DATE:
     December 10, 2025

-DATA
+DATA:
 The dataset files too large to upload to directly to GitHub.
 To obtain:
 1. Original dataset ('recipes.csv')
     - Download from Kaggle here: https://www.kaggle.com/code/karltonkxb/food-recipe-association-rules
     - place file in the 'data/' folder

 2. Processed dataset ('processed_data.csv')
     - Run the preprocess.py script to generate it from 'recipes.csv'
     - 'processed_data.csv' will be saved in the 'data/' folder

 USER INSTRUCTIONS:
     1. Clone the repository to your local machine